alberttheprince/FiveMCombatOverhaul/README.md

 - Script for limiting combat to third person only
 - Reworked ped taunts and combat moves
 - Drag and drop, standalone resource
-- No wonky scripted animations - this is a direct replacement of base game animations with real
+- No wonky scripted animations - this is a direct replacement of base game animations with realism in mind
 - Replaced "broken" or spammable attacks with new, useful square-up animations

 # Known issues: